GriffinCanCode/ArtificialOS/README.md

 ## Overview

-AgentOS implements a novel architecture where applications are generated from natural language descriptions and executed through a structured tool system.
+AgentOS implements a userspace OS where applications are generated from natural language descriptions and executed through a structured tool system.
 The system uses a four-layer architecture with specialized components for orchestration, AI inference, kernel operations, and dynamic rendering.

+**Implementation Status:** Production-ready userspace OS with 63 syscalls, multi-window management, OS-level process execution, CPU scheduling, advanced IPC (pipes + shared memory), and virtual filesystem.
+Core infrastructure ~90% complete.

 ## Architecture